zhwenyu/DelphesSMbackgrounds/README.md

 ---------------------------------------------------------

-EXECUTABLE: LHEtoDelphes.sh
+EXECUTABLE: LHEtoDelphes.sh, GENtoDelphes.sh

-No need to change this file!
+Check CMSSW releases and locations of tarball and minBias file, they are not arguments.
 Can control card, number of events, etc, from here.
 This script does xrdcp from EOS, runs Pythia, and runs Delphes.

+NOTE: check which minBias file your delphes card is set to use!!
+Re-tar after any card edits.

 ---------------------------------------------------------